 To enable the sync capability on Windows Server, you must install the Azure File Sync downloadable agent.
 The Azure File Sync agent provides two main components:

 FileSyncSvc.exe.
-The background Windows service that is responsible for monitoring changes on the server endpoints and initiating sync sessions.
+The background Windows service that's responsible for monitoring changes on the server endpoints and for initiating sync sessions.

 StorageSync.sys.
 A file system filter that enables cloud tiering and faster disaster recovery.